 Login with your member password below to see your content

 I simply love writing the posts for this site.
-Yes, they’re a chance to share the best of Italy with you.
+Yes, it's a chance to share the best of Italy with you.
 But I confess, my reason is ‘selfish.’
 This way, I get to revisit all the incredible destinations I write about.
 In my memory, of course.
 But then, that’s the beauty of travel, isn’t it?
-You carry those experiences with you… and when had in Tuscany, they remain indelibly imprinted.
+You carry those experiences with you. and when they are in Tuscany, they remain indelibly imprinted.

 Bagno Vignoni is one of the many gorgeous destinations in that part of the world, a charming spa resort village about 4 miles from the Medieval town of San Quirico d'Orcia, itself a Tuscan gem… but more about that later.

 Bagno Vignoni is unique right off the bat.
 What in other villages is a central square, is here a pool, or a bath, as the Romans would say.
 Roughly Olympic-sized, the Piazza delle Sorgenti (Square of Springs) was built in the 16th century; but the hot springs themselves have been used as far back as Etruscan times.

 And no, you can’t swim in the Square.

 Today, the buildings surrounding the Square of Springs form the spa complex that is the Alberge le Terme.
 The family-run 3 star hotel ticks the right boxes, mostly; but the spa baths there are a tad small for my taste, and are all indoors, so Alberge le Terme is not our first choice.